etienne-chrp/dns-tls-proxy/README.md

 #### Sidecar container

-In Kuberntes you could run the DNS container in the Pod on the default port 53.
-You could then specifiy on the app containe rthe default nameserver to be 127.0.0.1.
+In Kubernetes you could run the DNS container in the Pod on the default port 53.
+You could then specifiy on the app container the default nameserver to be 127.0.0.1.

 ```yaml
 dnsConfig: